Do you get cravings you can't ignore? Just recently I made the mistake of looking at desserts on Pinterest - late at night.

 This drive was super important in the environment where we had little food.
 Although it’s still important, in today's world, with Starbucks on every corner and such easy access to food, we're in trouble!
 How in the heck do we turn off those urges?

-Here are 6 Tips for Dealing with Food Triggers
+6 Tips for Dealing with Food Triggers

 - Don’t go for more than 5 hours without food.
-That way your blood sugar won't get the best of you.
+That way, your blood sugar won't get the best of you.
 Set the timer on your phone so you won’t let this happen.

 - Eat filling meals that are high in nutrient density.
 Follow Dr. Fuhrman's advice, eat a salad every day and eat foods high in fiber - you guessed it, fruits and veggies!

-- Take a lunch with you or find “healthy” fast food where you can eat "on plan" items.
+- Take lunch with you or find “healthy” fast food where you can eat "on plan" items.
 Some places offer salad bars which is one of my favorites.

 Want more of Plant-Based Cooking?